sarita-24/sarita-s-sorting-algorithm/README.md

 # sarita-s-sorting-algorithm
-This contains the code of sorting an
+This contains the code of quicksort algorithm